Diets Higher in Fruits and Vegetables Associated with Small Decrease in Incidence of Colorectal Cancer

 About the Study

-The meta-analysis included 19 prospective cohort studies.
+included 19 prospective cohort studies.
 Each study evaluated the effect of fruits and vegetables on the risk of colorectal cancer.
 Overall, the incidence of colorectal cancer was less than 1% of all participants.
 The participants were divided according to the amounts of fruits and vegetables they reported in their diet.
 A lower risk of colorectal cancer was noted in participants with:

 - The highest fruits and vegetable intake compared to the lowest intake group — in an analysis of 11 studies with 1,523,860 participants